Employers seek commercially aware individuals with strong technical and analytical abilities.

 There are routes into this career for both school leavers and university graduates.
 Graduates will need a degree in a relevant subject such as manufacturing, mechanical, electrical or electronic engineering.
 A list of accredited courses is available on the Engineering Council’s website.

-You can gain useful experience and insights into the profession through presentations, sponsorship, vacation work and industrial placements.
+You can gain useful experience and insights into the profession through presentations, degree sponsorship, vacation work and industrial placements.
+Take a look at our list of engineering employers who offer industrial placements and summer internships.

 Achieving chartered (CEng) status with the Engineering Council can help to demonstrate your professionalism and commitment to your field.
 To become chartered, you will need an accredited bachelors degree in engineering or technology, plus an appropriate masters degree (MEng) or doctorate (EngD) accredited by a professional engineering institution such as the Institution of Mechanical Engineers (IMechE).
 You will also be eligible with an integrated MSc.
 To find out more, take a look at our guide to chartership.